devops329/devops/instruction/jwtPizza/jwtPizza.md

 ## JWT Pizza Service

 The JWT Pizza frontend makes extensive use of backend endpoints in order to satisfy the required customer functionality.
-The chief architect for the JWT Pizza Service as defined else endpoints and you can review their documentation with the following undocumented [service docs](https://pizza.cs329.click/docs/service) endpoint.
+The chief architect for the JWT Pizza Service has defined these endpoints and you can review their documentation with the following undocumented [service docs](https://pizza.cs329.click/docs/service) endpoint.

 ## JWT Pizza Factory

 The JWT Pizza Factory is called by the JWT Pizza Service to actually fulfill a pizza order and generate a JWT that represents the order.
-The chief architect for the JWT Pizza Service as defined else endpoints and you can review their documentation with the following undocumented [factory docs](https://pizza-factory.cs329.click/api/docs/factory) endpoint.
+The chief architect for the JWT Pizza Service has defined these endpoints and you can review their documentation with the following undocumented [factory docs](https://pizza-factory.cs329.click/api/docs/factory) endpoint.

 ## Application team deployment plan